List of Dragon Ball Z Kai episodes

-Kai features remastered high definition picture, sound, and special effects as well as a re-recorded voice track by most of the original cast.
+Kai features remastered high-definition picture, sound, and special effects as well as a re-recorded voice track by most of the original cast.
 As most of the series' sketches and animation cels had been discarded since the final episode of Dragon Ball Z in 1996, new frames were produced by digitally tracing over still frames from existing footage and filling them with softer colors.
 This reduced visible damage to the original animation.
 To convert the 4:3 animation to 16:9 widescreen, some shots were selectively cropped while others feature new hand drawn portions; an uncropped 4:3 version was made available on home video and international releases for the first 98 episodes.
 Some countries would also air it in 4:3.
-Much of the anime-exclusive material that was not featured in the original manga was cut from Kai (ultimately abridging the 291 episodes of Dragon Ball Z down to 167).
+Much of the anime-original material that was not featured in the manga was cut from Kai (ultimately abridging the 291 episodes of Dragon Ball Z down to 159 in Japan and 167 internationally).

 The series would return in 2014, running for an additional 61 episodes in Japan, and 69 episodes internationally.
-The international version of the 2014 series was titled Dragon Ball Z Kai: The Final Chapters by Toei Europe and Funimation, and had initially only been earmarked for broadcast outside of Japan.
+The international version of the 2014 series was titled Dragon Ball Z Kai: The Final Chapters by Toei Animation Europe and Funimation, and had initially only been earmarked for broadcast outside of Japan.
 The home media releases of The Final Chapters contain a Japanese audio track for all episodes, including those that were never broadcast in Japan.

-The first Blu-ray and DVD compilation was released in Japan on September 18, 2009.
+The first DVD and Blu-ray compilation was released in Japan on September 18, 2009.
 Individual volumes and Blu-ray box sets were released monthly.
-France was the first country to release all 167 episodes on Blu-ray and DVD.
+France was the first country to release all 167 episodes of the series on DVD and Blu-ray.